 There’s no doubt that starting a new job can be daunting.
 In those first few months, there’s a lot to learn and take in—new faces, new places.
 But there’s definitely an excitement in the air.
-To get a closer look at this, we reached out to Laura Schwarz, Senior Enterprise Account Executive, to learn a little bit more about how her first few months at our Adobe Germany office has been like, and what’s surprised her the most since joining.
+To get a closer look at this, we reached out to Laura Schwarz, Senior Enterprise Account Executive, to learn a little bit more about how her first few months at Adobe has been like, and what’s surprised her the most since joining.

 Thanks for chatting with me, Laura.
 First of all, what drew you to join Adobe?